rcemper/CrossECP-Cache/temp.md

  Data-Globals are in remote database SAMPLES on Caché

  This setup allows you to have local data in namespace USER
- and remote data in Namespace SAMPLES and run your test queries or otehr exercises.
+ and remote data in Namespace SAMPLES and run your test queries or other exercises.

 __Installation:__
-- Get the external IPV4 address of the machine that runs your docker environment (example = _10.10.1.99_ )
+- Get the external IPV4 address of the machine that runs your docker environment (example =**_10.10.1.99_** )
 This is required to establish access between both containers
 - Download CrossECP-Caché from OEX
 Copy your (loan) license key into cache.key
 - From the download directory run:
 __docker-compose up -d --build__    and you are done with Caché.
-It uses -p __41773__:1972 for the Caché super server and -p __42773:57772__ for  the webserver
+It uses -p __41773__:1972 for the Caché super server and -p __42773__:57772  for the webserver
 Your actual directory is mapped to __/external__ to allow file exchange with docker environment

 - Next Download CrossECP-IRIS from OEX